fat-forensics/Surrogates-Tutorial/paper/paper.md

-can be retrofitted into pre-existing predictive models, thus making them a popular choice for explaining black-box predictions [@ribeiro2016should] -- using off-the-shelf explainability approaches may result in subpar performance for individual use cases.
+can be retrofitted into pre-existing predictive models, thus making them a popular choice for explaining black-box predictions [@ribeiro2016should] -- using off-the-shelf explainability approaches may result in subpar performance for individual use cases [@rudin2019stop].
 Therefore, understanding how to build a bespoke surrogate explainer that is suitable for a particular situation is a prerequisite for trustworthy and meaningful explainability of data-driven systems and their decisions.

-Prior to diving into the practicalities of composing surrogate explainers, the training materials introduce the concept of algorithmic explainability and discuss the fundamental ideas behind surrogates for text, image and tabular data.
+Prior to diving into the practicalities of composing surrogate explainers, the training materials introduce the concept of algorithmic explainability of predictive models and discuss the fundamental ideas behind surrogates for text, image and tabular data.
 This theoretical overview is followed by a brief presentation of the software used for the hands-on modules;